-Since launching in 2013, more than 9,000 people have taken part in ReelLIFE SCIENCE in 26 counties around Ireland.
+Since launching in 2013, more than 9,000 people have taken part in ReelLIFE SCIENCE, making hundreds of STEM videos in 26 counties around Ireland.
 These videos have received more than 130,000 views worldwide and have been featured on RTÉ’s News2Day and TG4’s Cúla4 TV programmes.

 Below you can see a summary of each year’s competition, with the winning videos, prizegivings and special guest judges.